Godavaru/Godavaru/README.md

 # Godavaru
 This is the official repository for the Godavaru Discord bot.
 The main developer is [@Desiiii](https://github.com/Desiiii) (Desiree 🌺#0611).
 Below you will find a list of features that come with this bot.
-As this was last updated (03/03/2018), Godavaru is in version **2.0.2**.
+As this was last updated (03/03/2018), Godavaru is in version **2.1.0 ALPHA**.
 Note that if the version number is followed by **ALPHA** or **BETA**, it is only available via the Development instance, not on the public instance.
 ```